danini/progressive-x/README.md

 The example for multiple two-view motion fitting is available at: [notebook](examples/example_multi_two_view_motion.ipynb).

 The example for multiple 6D pose fitting is available at: [notebook](examples/example_multi_pose_6d.ipynb).

+The example for multiple vanishing point detection is available at: [notebook](examples/example_multi_vanishing_point.ipynb).

 # Requirements